nrfconnect/sdk-nrf/doc/nrf/ug_bootloader.rst

 If the next image is another bootloader image, that one must verify the image following it to maintain the chain of trust.
 After all images in the bootloader chain have been verified successfully, the application starts.

-In the current implementation, only the first stage in the chain, the immutable bootloader, is implemented.
+The current implementation provides the first stage in the chain, the :ref:`bootloader`, and uses :doc:`mcuboot:index` as upgradable bootloader.

 The following image shows an abstract representation of the memory layout, assuming that there are two bootloader images (one immutable, one upgradable) and one application: